White Pony: Composition

-The opening chords for "Knife Prty" lead into a distorted introduction with a moving bass line and a vocal bridge sung by Getsic in Spanish-Arabic style.
-Chino said, "It's a seductive song with a lot of violent imagery.
+Moreno said about "Knife Prty", "It's a seductive song with a lot of violent imagery.
 People don't tend to like sex mixed with violence.
 The mid section has amazing vocals from a girl called Rodleen who worked next door to our studio".
-In a review of the album, iTunes notes that: "Jeff Buckley would have been thrilled at how 'Knife Party' expands the hard-rock notions of his Grace — the track’s bridge finds singer Chino Moreno pulling off a worthy tribute to Buckley’s falsetto."
-An atmospheric, heavy song with a bleak guitar line and a bridge featuring a subtle scratch solo by Delgado, "Korea" is considered one of the album's highlights.
-"Passenger" features a guitar intro and vocal interplay between Keenan and Moreno alongside piano and keyboard lines, leading to heavy guitar that introduces the choruses.
+"Passenger" features a guitar intro and vocal interplay between Maynard James Keenan and Moreno alongside piano and keyboard lines, leading to heavy guitar that introduces the choruses.

 "Change (In the House of Flies)" was the album's lead single, and became a radio hit.
 Moreno compared it to earlier single "Be Quiet and Drive (Far Away)", considering it "a beautiful metamorphosis".
-The closer, "Pink Maggit" is a bleak and moody song with a whispered melody from Moreno, concluding with a final explosion.
-Moreno described the song: "The title comes from a Kool Keith song ("No Chorus" from First Come, First Served).
-We just thought it was some funny stuff.
-The song is meant to be triumphant.
-I'm trying to spread a little confidence.
-Lots of artists try to make songs for the kids who are tormented in school, telling them it's okay to be tormented.
-But it's not okay.
-Don't be ridiculed.
-Become the leader of your surroundings.
-Confidence is one of the most important things in life.
-If you are confident, you can do whatever you want".

-“Pink Maggit” is known for being the album’s and the band’s longest song to date (excluding “MX” on Around the Fur, which is 37 minutes due to over 20 minutes of silence), clocking in at 7:32.
+The closer, "Pink Maggit" is a "brooding, surreal epic" which ends with a recorded heartbeat.
+The title is a reference to a line in the Dr. Dooom song "No Chorus" on the album First Come, First Served which mocks Nas.
 Leading off the reissued version of the album, "Back to School (Mini Maggit)" is a reinterpretation of the album's closer with additional rap or hip hop influences.
-Moreno later declared that he regretted the creation of the song and its placement on the album.
+Moreno at first appreciated the support the band received from the label as a result of recording the track, but later declared that he regretted the creation of the song and its placement on the album.
 "The Boy's Republic" is a song exclusive to the limited-edition releases of the album, with lyrics about someone desperately seeking redemption, and comes after "Pink Maggit," making it the final track on the limited edition.